bokkypoobah/RAREPeperiumToken/README.md

 I have offered to fix, test and audit the code, so here is the repository with the fix, tests and [security audit](SecurityAudit.md).

 I have also offered to help him migrate the token balances from the old RARE token contract to the new RARE token contract.

+The new token contract has now been deployed to [0x5ddab66da218fb05dfeda07f1afc4ea0738ee234](https://etherscan.io/address/0x5ddab66da218fb05dfeda07f1afc4ea0738ee234#code).

+A snapshot of the old token contract account balances was taken at block #3834349 with the timestamp 1496833201 Wed, 07 Jun 2017 11:00:01 UTC .

+These balances were transferred to the new token contract, reconciled (see [scripts/reconcileBalances.txt](scripts/reconcileBalances.txt)) and the contract sealed.

+Ownership of the contract is in the process of being transferred to Michael C.

 <br />